jazzmano/questionnaire/resources/decisiontree/machine_based_system_explanation.md

 **How to know if your system is machine-based**:
 If you are unsure if your system is machine-look, look at it: does it run on a machine?
 That machine could be one you see, like your laptop, or one you don't, like a remote server.
 In most cases, the answer will be yes.

+--

+A system that is not machine-based does not qualify as an AI system under the AI Act.
+If you select “No” below, the decision tree will end.
+Once completed, you can download your assessment report.